Jump To the Part You Need

 China’s World Robot Conference is a Promising Look at the Future (Nov 2016)

 High costs associated with advanced robotics created a longer payback period.
 Factories over consumers saw a quicker return, as small increases in efficiencies resulted in large cost savings.
-Problems encountered by Chinese factories were solved by implementing advanced robotics.
+Problems encountered by Chinese electronics manufacturers were solved by implementing advanced robotics.
 Factories continuously hit their capacity limits, an issue that was solved by increased automation.
-Chinese manufacturers welcomed the large-scale introduction of robots, which are almost certain to create larger profits.
+Chinese manufacturing companies welcomed the large-scale introduction of robots, which are almost certain to create larger profits.

-Foxconn, the Chinese manufacturer responsible for producing the iPhone, reportedly had 40,000 robots operating within its factories.
+Foxconn, the Chinese manufacturing company responsible for producing the iPhone, reportedly had 40,000 robots operating within its factories.
 Hence, the scope appeared huge.

 The idea represented by a robotic workforce has received skepticism.
 If robots start to take the jobs of citizens, then potentially millions could be without work.
 On the other hand, a society with fewer menial jobs should help encourage a more skilled workforce.
 Mass scale implementation of robots comes with many drawbacks and positives.
 Whether or not it would be beneficial to the majority of workers will remain unknown until it happens.